zmkfirmware/zmk/docs/docs/intro.md

 | Realtime Keymap Updating                                                                                 |     Planned    |      ✅       |
 | AVR/8 Bit                                                                                                |                |      ✅      |
 | Wide Range of ARM Chips Supported                                                                        |    ✅         |              |
-[^1]:Note: Encoders are not currently supported on peripheral side splits.
+[^1]: Encoders are not currently supported on peripheral side splits.
+[2^]: Oleds are currently proof of concept in ZMK.

 ## Code Of Conduct